-But our dependence doesn't stop at our food supply.
-84% of the world's supply of acetaminophen comes from outside the U.S..
+But our dependence doesn’t stop at our food supply.
+84% of the world’s supply of acetaminophen comes from outside the U.S..
 And so do most drug ingredients like antibiotics!
 So much so that U.S. Officials are concerned about shortages.
 Read the concerns here.
-I highly encourage that you read China Rx by Rosemary Gibson.
+I highly encourage you to read China Rx by Rosemary Gibson.

 So we have to ask ourselves, are we doing our part?
 Are we taking responsibility for our health by addressing environmental factors such as diet and lifestyle?

 Ignorance is not bliss, it’s dangerous and avoidance is irresponsible